-Sometimes, an employee resigns from his/her employment because of his/her employer’s conduct towards him/her.
-This is called constructive dismissal and the Law treats the resignation as a dismissal if the employer’s conduct was a fundamental breach of contract.
+Sometimes, an employee resigns from his/her employment because of the employer’s conduct towards him/her.
+This is called constructive dismissal and the law treats the resignation as a dismissal if the employer’s conduct was a fundamental breach of contract.

 As a general rule, in order to succeed in a claim for constructive (unfair) dismissal, the employee must show that he/she resigned in response to a fundamental breach of contract by the employer.
 This breach can be a fundamental one such as refusal to pay wages or alternatively a series of smaller ones with a final incident that ‘breaks the camel’s back’ and prompts a resignation.